savinduwannigama/fdcp-data-analysis/README.md

 This repository contains Python Jupyter Notebook scripts used for data extraction, processing, and analysis in the research paper:
 **[Unveiling Behavioral Transparency of Protocols Communicated by IoT Networked Assets](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=I6kUmVIAAAAJ&citation_for_view=I6kUmVIAAAAJ:2osOgNQ5qMEC)**

-## Overview

-The scripts in this repository are structured as follows:

-- **Data Extraction**: Scripts to parse and extract data from raw IoT network traffic.
-- **Data Processing**: Functions for cleaning, transforming, and organizing the extracted data for further analysis.
-- **Data Analysis**: Code for statistical modeling, visualization, and deriving insights from the processed data.

 These scripts were developed as part of the study to understand behavioral transparency in IoT network communications and their associated protocols.

 ## Important Note